Carlos-EGD/Carlos-EGD.github.io/projects.md

 &nbsp;&nbsp;&nbsp;**Electrical Design Mentor**
 - Contributed to the electrical development of a high-performance single-seater Formula SAE electric vehicle.
-- Mentored the team in the use of CAD and electrical software to meet specifications of FSAE rules (2024).
+- Mentored the team in the use of CAD and electrical software to meet the specifications of the 2024 FSAE rules.

 ### Massachusetts Institute of Technology